St. Mary's Episcopal Church

 Text-to-speech Audio

-St. Mary's Episcopal Church, Kansas City, Missouri, is one of the oldest churches of the city and one of few churches remaining in the Central Business District.
+St. Mary's Episcopal Church is one of the oldest churches in Kansas City and one of few churches remaining in the Central Business District.
 The original parish church, founded in 1857, was known as St. Luke's, before the name was changed to St. Mary's in 1879.
-Constructed in 1887/88, the current church is the only known work in Kansas City by the prominent New Jersey architect William Halsey Wood.
+Constructed in 1887-1888, the current church is the only known work in Kansas City by the prominent New Jersey architect William Halsey Wood.
 The building is a representative early example of the architectural style known as Late Gothic Revival.
 The church's website describes it as "a progressive community that is not limited to one race, socio-economic level, age, or orientation.
 Eclectic and always inclusive, members of our parish share a love of our Anglo-Catholic heritage and a dedication to social justice."
 It was added to the National Register of Historic Places in 1978.

 Images